Mario & Luigi: Partners in Time: Story

-The game starts at the Peach's Castle of the past Mushroom Kingdom, when Mario, Luigi, Peach, and Bowser were babies, and Toadsworth was much younger.
-The game then cuts to Peach's Castle in the present, when Professor E. Gadd completes his newest invention of a time machine powered by a gem called the Cobalt Star, which is presented at Peach's Castle.
-Peach enters the time machine into the past, but fails to return, only leaving a member of an alien species known only as the Shroobs within the damaged time machine.
-The Mushroom Kingdom of the past had actually been invaded by the Shroobs, with Peach being kidnapped and held hostage at a Shroob-modified version of her castle, known as Shroob Castle.
+The game starts in the Mushroom Kingdom of the past, when Mario, Luigi, Peach, and Bowser were babies, and Toadsworth was much younger.
+The game then cuts to the present, when Professor E. Gadd completes a time machine that is powered by a gem called the Cobalt Star, which is presented at Peach's Castle.
+Peach enters the time machine into the past, but fails to return, only leaving a member of an alien species called the Shroobs within the damaged time machine.
+The Mushroom Kingdom of the past was conquered by the Shroobs, with Peach being kidnapped and held hostage at a Shroob-modified version of her castle called Shroob Castle.
 After defeating the monster, a time hole opens, leaving a passageway into the past.
-While searching for Peach, Mario and Luigi locate their younger selves, and agree to locate the crystal shards, which are remnants of the Cobalt Star which had been shattered during Peach's journey.
-Unwittingly, the brothers collect all of the shards, while being pestered by Baby Bowser (Bowser in the past) who wants the Cobalt Star.
+While searching for Peach, Mario and Luigi locate their younger selves, and team up to locate the Cobalt Star shards, which was shattered during Peach's journey.
+Mario's team collects all of the shards, while being pestered by Baby Bowser, who believes it is actually a valuable treasure.
 At the end, they restore the Cobalt Star only to unleash the Elder Princess Shroob, who was trapped inside the Cobalt Star by Peach and serves as the game's final boss character.
-The story ends when she is defeated, Peach is rescued, and Mario and Luigi say goodbye to their baby counterparts who are sent back to the past, now that the past Mushroom Kingdom is safe and Shroob-free.
+Mario's team defeats the Elder Shroob, but her spirit was inhaled by Bowser upon their return to the present.
+They defeat the possessed Bowser, and then Mario, Luigi and Peach say goodbye to their baby counterparts who are sent back to the past, now that the Shroob threat had been eliminated.